kevin-chalmers/set08103/lectures/lecture03/README.md

 - **Repository** is where the code and history is stored.
 In a *client-server* model this is on the server.
 In a *distributed* model this is any local version.
 - **Checkout** or **clone** is the process of getting a copy of the code from the repository.
 In a *client-server* model, we *checkout* the code.
 In a *distributed* model, we *clone* the entire repository, including the history.
-- **Working copy** is the local version of the codebase.
+- **Working copy** is the local version of the code-base.
 We can make any changes we want to the working copy as it is not reflected anywhere else - it is a sandbox.
-- **Fetch** or **pull** is to get the most recent version of the codebase from the remote repository.
+- **Fetch** or **pull** is to get the most recent version of the code-base from the remote repository.
 In *Git*, *fetch* and *pull* are different in that pull will also merge any changes into the local working copy.
 - **Push** is when we push our local changes to the remote repository.
 To do this we have to create a commit.
-- **Commit** is a new version of the codebase.
+- **Commit** is a new version of the code-base.
 Typically a commit contains the changes added in the local *working copy* which can then be sent to the remote repository if need be.
 In *distributed* models, working copies are repositories, so we can undertake numerous commits before pushing all the changes to the remote repository.
 - **Tag** or **label** is extra information we can add to a particular commit, such as `v0.1.0`.
 - **Head** is a special *tag* or *label* for the most recent *commit* on a *branch*.
-- **Branch** is another version of the codebase.
-Branches are independant, meaning they can be worked on without causing conflicts.
+- **Branch** is another version of the code-base.
+Branches are independent, meaning they can be worked on without causing conflicts.
 We *merge* branches when we wish to synchronise them.
 - **Master** or **trunk** is the name of the main *branch* in a repository.
 Git uses the term *master* and SVN uses the term *trunk*.
 - **Merge** is the process of combining one *branch* into another.
 Any differences between files in the branches have to be resolved before the merge can be completed.
 - **Conflict** occurs when different change versions of the same document exist while merging branches which must be fixed.
-- **Resolve** is the process of fixing *clonflicts*.
+- **Resolve** is the process of fixing *conflicts*.
 There are tools that can support this process, but it does require human intervention.

 ## History of Version Control

 Version control of documents has been around almost as long as writing.
 For code, version control likely had primitive approaches in the early days, but the the 1970s is where work seen to begin:

-- **1972** *Source Code Control System* developed at Bell Labs - aimed at single mainframe code access model that was prevelant at the time.
+- **1972** *Source Code Control System* developed at Bell Labs - aimed at single mainframe code access model that was prevalent at the time.
 - **1977** *SCCS* given general release.
 - **1982** *Revision Control System (RCS)* introduced as an alternative to *SCCS*.
 - **1986** Original version of *Concurrent Versions Control (CVS)* released as a series of shell scripts as a front-end to *RCS*.
-- **1990** *CVS* 1.0 released as a seperate tool.
+- **1990** *CVS* 1.0 released as a separate tool.
 - **1994** *SourceSafe* is bought by Microsoft from One Tree Software.
 - **1998** *BitKeeper* first mentioned as a solution to managing the Linux kernel source.
 - **1999** *SourceForge* launched - one of the first major web-based code repository platforms or **forges**.